-The poverty rate among the elderly is modest compared with many OECD countries, and almost two times lower than child poverty in country.
 Old-age pension benefits are indexed, which guarantees slight annual increases based on social tax revenues and the cost of living.
-In 2015, this indexation resulted in an average pension-payment increase of 6.3%.
-Due to the low absolute level of benefits (€375 per month), elderly people still struggle to make ends meet.
+In 2016, this indexation resulted in an average pension-payment increase of 5.7%.
+Due to the low absolute level of benefits (C396 per month), elderly people still struggle to make ends meet.
+Because wages and salaries grow faster than pensions, the poverty rate among the elderly has increased in 2015.

 Despite modest pension expenditures (roughly 5.5% of GDP), the sustainability of Estonia's pension system is at risk.
-State pension-insurance expenditure exceeded social tax revenue by €355 million (i.e., by 25%) in 2014, and according to the state budget strategy, the annual deficit will reach €474 million in 2017.
-A report by the National Audit Office revealed that the performance of the mandatory fully funded schemes has not met expectations.
-Actual returns on the funds have amounted to zero on average, and an expansion of payments from the mandatory pillar has contributed to the further growth of debt.
-Furthermore, the present pension system does not encourage people to work longer - indeed, 12% of old-age pensioners have retired before the nominal age.
-Due to the favorable labor-market situation that has characterize the last few years, the gap between nominal and effective retirement ages has narrowed.
-Yet from the strategic perspective, Estonia faces an urgent reform challenge, and must increase the efficiency of the three-pillar structure in order to serve its aging population in a sustainable manner.
+State pension-insurance expenditure persistently exceed social tax revenues, and according to the state budget strategy, the annual deficit will reach €474 million in 2017.
+A recent OECD report (2016) revealed that Estonian pension funds performed worst among the OECD countries during a 10-year period by showing negative annual productivity as 2.2%.
+Furthermore, the present pension system does not encourage people to work longer -12% of old-age pensioners have retired before the nominal age.